engineyard/engineyard-dns/README.md

 Currently creates A records for a domain (.myapp.com and www.myapp.com) to point to the public IP of an AppCloud environment.

+You can use any DNS provider supported by fog, including AWS Route 53, Blue Box, DNSimple, Linode, Slicehost and Zerigo.

+For example:

 <img src="https://img.skitch.com/20110523-x5mhutfr8r79parhuq7r44sqma.png">

 NOTE: This image is an artist's impression.
 Probably an artist who doesn't know how